roman-milk/roman-milk.github.io/mom-of-cheerldr.md

+===

- ****** Mother of a Cheerleader ****** bydawn1958© "That's it baby.
+"That's it baby.
 Keep moving that sexy ass.
 It's time to see how much you want your daughter to be a cheerleader," he whispered.
 "Sweet fuck, slut.
 You're hot... burning my fucking cock."

  Dani wanted to yell at the man and tell him how much she hated everything about him.
 Suddenly he reached under her trembling hips with both hands and grabbed the cheeks of her ass.
 Ken squeezed and dug his fingers into the soft, creamy flesh.
 Then he pulled up with his hands and lunged downward with his hips.
 When several inches of the ramrod surged into her womanly domain, Dani stopped breathing.